 Safe Winter Driving Tips in Fort McMurray

 If you’ve experienced the winter in a northern climate, then you already know driving can be challenging.
 With residents accustomed to winter roads, life goes on as usual, in spite of high winds, freezing rain, blizzards, and icy roads.
-If you’re new to navigating dangerous winter road conditions in Fort McMurray, consider the following tips before venturing out.
+If you’re new to navigating dangerous winter driving road conditions in Fort McMurray, consider the following tips before venturing out.

 12 Winter Driving Safety Tips